Curitiba: Roads

 Moving around in a car can be difficult in and around the city centre because of the many one-way streets and frequent traffic jams.
 The Trinary Road System allows quick access to the city centre for drivers.
 Some avenues are spacious and laid out in a grid.
 Apart from some points around the city centre, Munhoz da Rocha Street and Batel Avenue, traffic jams are not severe.

 Air

 Afonso Pena International Airport is Curitiba's main airport.
 It is located in the nearby city of São José dos Pinhais.
 All commercial flights operate from this airport.

-Afonso Pena International Airport was evaluated as the best airport in Brazil according to the Ministry of Infrastructure of Brazil.
+It was evaluated as the best airport in Brazil according to the Ministry of Infrastructure of Brazil.

 The airport obtained the highest marks among all participants for queuing time at customs and the cordiality of customs officials; availability of sockets and seats in the departure lounge; quality of airport signage and vehicle parking facilities; availability and cleanliness of the toilets; general cleaning; airport thermal and acoustic comfort; quality of information on baggage claim conveyor panels, as well as availability of public transport to the airport.

 There is also the Bacacheri Airport, a smaller general aviation facility.
 It serves the handling of small and medium business aircraft.